 The Plantronics BackBeat Fit have a sub-par isolation performance, which is due to their semi-open design.
 In the bass range, where the rumble of bus and airplane engines sits, they achieve no isolation.
 In the mid-range, important for cutting out speech, they isolate by 7dB, which is sub-par.
 In the treble range, occupied by sharp S and T sounds, they isolate by about 23dB, which is above-average.
-If you need an even more open design for outdoor use then check out the AfterShokz Trekz Air Bone Conduction or the AfterShokz Aeropex Bone Conduction.
+If you need an even more open design for outdoor use, check out the AfterShokz Trekz Air Bone Conduction or the AfterShokz Aeropex Bone Conduction.

-The leakage performance is great.
+The Plantronics BackBeat Fit's leakage performance is great.
 These headphones don't leak in the bass and mid-ranges.
-The significant portion of their leakage is in the treble range and between 4KHz and 6KHz, which is quite a narrow range.
+A significant portion of their leakage is in the treble range and between 4kHz and 6kHz, which is quite a narrow range.
 The overall level of the leakage is not loud either.

 The microphone has an average recording quality.
 The LFE (low-frequency extension) of 293Hz means speech recorded/transmitted with it will sound relatively thin.
-The HFE (high-frequency extension) of 3.5KHz results in a speech that is relatively muffled and lacking in detail.
+The HFE (high-frequency extension) of 3.5kHz results in a speech that's relatively muffled and lacking in detail.

 The integrated microphone is mediocre at noise-handling.
-In our SpNR test, they achieved a speech-to-noise ratio of 11dB, indicating they are best suited for quiet environments and will struggle to separate speech from ambient noise in moderate and loud situations.
+In our SpNR test, they achieved a speech-to-noise ratio of 11dB, indicating they're best suited for quiet environments and will struggle to separate speech from ambient noise in moderate and loud situations.

-The Plantronics BackBeat Fit have a decent battery life.
+The Plantronics BackBeat Fit have decent battery life.
 They won't last an entire day for listening at the office and they don't support passive playback.
-There is a quick charge feature that delivers an hour of playback on a 15-minute charge, which is good.
-They can be fully-charged in about 100 minutes, and they can be placed in standby mode for as long as 2 weeks.
+There's a quick charge feature that delivers an hour of playback on a 15-minute charge, which is good.
+They can be fully charged in about 100 minutes, and they can be placed in standby mode for as long as two weeks.

-Technically, there is a companion app, but unfortunately, it doesn't do much and is more of an interactive user manual than anything else.
-The companion app has to be used to update the firmware of the Backbeat Fit, but there have been widespread reports of bricked headphones when done incorrectly.
+Technically, there's a companion app, but unfortunately, it doesn't do much and is more of an interactive user manual than anything else.
+The companion app has to be used to update the firmware, but there have been widespread reports of bricked headphones when done incorrectly.